 Growth forecasts and increases to the capital plans in the "2021 Study" indicate that total SDFs for a typical SFE will need to increase from the 2021 adopted fees.
+The

-The "2021 Study" indicates fees will need to increase in 2022.
-The recommended increase this year is 11.9% percent as shown in Table 11.
-While the fee models indicate a much larger increase could be applied, the financial plan and fund balances over time show that these fees can be increased slowly over time to meet the long term needs.
+"2021 Study" indicates fees will need to increase in 2022.
+The recommended increase this year is about 40% as shown in Table 11.